Cycling74/RNBOMetasound/docs/README.md

 ## Generating Pin Types

-A RNBO patcher's `parameters` and message `inports` or `outports` can all become pins on the RNBO Metasound node, along with a pin for `MIDI` input/output and for connecting to a `Transport`.
-Those pins can be input pins, output pins, or both.
+A RNBO patcher's `parameters`, message `inports` or `outports`, and `buffer~` objects can all become pins on the RNBO Metasound node, along with a pin for `MIDI` input/output and for connecting to a `Transport`.
+These objects can generate input pins, output pins, and in some cases, both.

 ### Input and Output Parameters